CodeKissed/Behind-The-Cards/README.md

 - Large transaction data (>13M rows) was cleaned using Python (Pandas).
 - Users were binned into **card count groups** (1–4, 5–7, 8+).
 - SQL scripts were used to join datasets, extract insights, and identify patterns based on MCCs and transaction behavior.
-- Statistical tests (e.g., Pearson correlation) were run in Python to measure relationships.
+- Statistical tests (e.g., Pearson correlation) were run in Python to evaluate relationships.

 ---